 Hillary Rodham Clinton '69 is the Democratic Party's Nominee for PresidentFriday, July 29, 2016

 Hillary Clinton '69 accepted the Democratic Party's nomination for the presidency at the Democratic National Convention last night.
 Clinton is the first woman to receive a major party’s nomination for the presidency.

 Wellesley Students Attend Democratic National ConventionThursday, July 28, 2016

 Wellesley students are among the thousands of people in attendance at this week's Democratic National Convention.

-Julide Iye '18 writes from Tangier, Morocco where she's participating in a Global Engagement Internship through Wellesley's Center for Work and Service.
+Julide Iye '18 writes from Tangier, Morocco where she's participating in the Global Citizenship Program.
 Her internship is supported by the Susan Rappaport Knafel '52 Internship Fund.